aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/iconfilter/_index.md

 ```

-Gets and sets which icon set is used in the filter criteria.
+which icon set is used in the filter criteria.

 **Returns:**
 int